visgl/deck.gl/docs/get-started/using-with-map.md

 ## Using deck.gl with Google Maps

-Starting v7.0, deck.gl has support for Google Maps with the [@deck.gl/google-maps](/docs/api-reference/google-maps/overview.md) module.
+Starting with v7.0, deck.gl has support for Google Maps with the [@deck.gl/google-maps](/docs/api-reference/google-maps/overview.md) module.
 It allows you to construct a Deck instance as a custom Google Maps [OverlayView](https://developers.google.com/maps/documentation/javascript/reference/#OverlayView).

 ![deck.gl as a Google Maps overlay](https://raw.github.com/visgl/deck.gl-data/master/images/whats-new/google-maps.jpg)